chanakasat/PlaceTest/README.md

 email: chanakasat@gmail.com

-Note: /lib/place_pg.jar which holds the core transformation logic is obfuscated reviling only the important parts.
+Note: /lib/place_pg.jar which holds the core transformation logic, is obfuscated reviling only the important parts.

 Example usage: